Vanessa Bryant releases names of deputies who shared photos of Kobe helicopter crash

 The court case, filed in the United States District Court, Central District of California, alleges that “one deputy in particular took between 25 and 100 photos of the crash scene on his personal cell phone, many of which had no conceivable investigatory purpose and were focused directly on the victims’ remains.”

-The case said that deputies shared the photos with each other via text message and AirDrop, and that at least ten members of the Los Angeles County Sheriff’s Department obtained the photos, despite “having no legitimate governmental use for the photos.”
+The case said that deputies shared the photos with each other via text message and AirDrop and that at least 10 members of the Los Angeles County Sheriff’s Department obtained the photos, despite “having no legitimate governmental use for the photos.”

 Bryant’s case directly named deputies Rafael Mejia, trainee Joey Cruz, Michael Russell and Raul Versales.